oneLphil/Unslack/src/extension/README.md

 # Development Notes

 1. If Angular 5 is new to you, read and try the tutorials: https://angular.io/guide/quickstart
-2. Make branches off of this branch (chrome-ext-base-gui) to make your own changes (This makes it so that if we need to revert back, it's easier to prevent everyone else's code from changing)
+2. Make branches off of this branch (chrome-ext-base-gui) to make your own changes (follow this: https://stackoverflow.com/questions/4470523/create-a-branch-in-git-from-another-branch)
+(This makes it so that if we need to revert back, it's easier to prevent everyone else's code from changing)
 3. Pull request to this branch (chrome-ext-base-gui) when you are confident

 # Other tips